Replication crisis

-The replication crisis (also called the replicability crisis and the reproducibility crisis) is an ongoing methodological crisis in which the results of many scientific studies are difficult or impossible to reproduce.
-Because the reproducibility of empirical results is an essential part of the scientific method, such failures undermine the credibility of theories building on them and potentially call into question substantial parts of scientific knowledge.
+The replication crisis, also known as the reproducibility or replicability crisis, is the growing number of published scientific results that other researchers have been unable to reproduce.
+Because the reproducibility of empirical results is a cornerstone of the scientific method, such failures undermine the credibility of theories that build on them and can call into question substantial parts of scientific knowledge.

-The replication crisis is frequently discussed in relation to psychology and medicine, where considerable efforts have been undertaken to reinvestigate classic results, to determine both their reliability and, if found unreliable, the reasons for the failure.
-Data strongly indicate that other natural, and social sciences are affected as well.
+The replication crisis is frequently discussed in relation to psychology and medicine, wherein considerable efforts have been undertaken to reinvestigate the results of classic studies to determine whether they are reliable, and if they turn out not to be, the reasons for the failure.
+Data strongly indicate that other natural and social sciences are also affected.

-The phrase replication crisis was coined in the early 2010s as part of a growing awareness of the problem.
-Considerations of causes and remedies have given rise to a new scientific discipline, metascience, which uses methods of empirical research to examine empirical research practice.
+The phrase "replication crisis" was coined in the early 2010's as part of a growing awareness of the problem.
+Considerations of causes and remedies have given rise to a new scientific discipline known as metascience, which uses methods of empirical research to examine empirical research practice.

-Since empirical research involves both obtaining and analyzing data, considerations about its reproducibility fall into two categories.
-The validation of the analysis and interpretation of the data obtained in a study runs under the term reproducibility in the narrow sense.
-The task of repeating the experiment or observational study to obtain new, independent data with the goal of reaching the same or similar conclusions as an original study is called replication.
+Considerations about reproducibility can be placed into two categories.
+Reproducibility in a narrow sense refers to reexamining and validating the analysis of a given set of data.
+The second category, replication, involves repeating an existing experiment or study with new, independent data to verify the original conclusions.

 Background

+Replication

 Replication has been called "the cornerstone of science".
 Environmental health scientist Stefan Schmidt began a 2009 review with this description of replication:

 But there is limited consensus on how to define replication and potentially related concepts.
 A number of types of replication have been identified: